 What year did you start skating?
 How did you get into skating?

 It was probably around ‘92 or ‘93 when I first put skates on at the local roller rink.
-By the second lap, I was launching off the ramps that go from the floor to the carpeted area.
-They also had a race where the DJ cut the music and everybody lined up and did three laps and I won that.
+By the second lap, I launched off the ramps that go from the floor to the carpeted area.
+They also had a race where the DJ cut the music, and everybody lined up and did three laps, and I won that.
 Multi-disciplined since day one!

 How long have you been distance skating?

 What made you want to start skating distance?

 At the end of 2015, I got sober.
 I spent a good part of the previous 5 years struggling with alcoholism and everything that goes along with it; jail, losing friends, feeling sick ALL the time, depression, etc… Once I got clean and started to feel human again, early morning solo trips to the skatepark and distance running became my personal AA meetings.